Interested in starting an LLC in Kentucky?

 - Obtaining copies of approved Articles of Organization – $10+

-Even after you register your LLC with the Kentucky Secretary of State, your work isn't quite finished.
-You may need to complete a few more tasks before you're done with the administrative work of forming your LLC.
+Even after you registered your LLC, your work isn't quite finished.
+You may need to complete a few more tasks before operating.

 Open a business bank account